tkremmel/mpoems-in-java/README.rst

 This is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.
-You should have received a copy of the GNU Lesser General Public License along with mpoems-in-jave.
+You should have received a copy of the GNU Lesser General Public License along with mpoems-in-java.
 If not, see <http://gnu.org/licenses/>.

 Getting Started